OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 * DIFFPRIVACYTRAINING.
 Attain a degree of differential privacy where possible using PATE, randomisation or objective function perturbation.
 TODO: Elaborate using Annex C in ENISA 2021.
 (Datascience)

   Links to standards:
-  * TODOGROUP: Mentioned anywhere in our scope?
+  * Not covered yet in ISO/IEC standards - probably part of ongoing 27090/27091 work.
+TODOGROUP: covered anywhere else?

 --------------------------------------
 ## 1.4.
 Controls to limit the effects of unwanted behaviour